 But what if you hit a bump in the road?
 What if you are not feeling creative or don’t want to design, then what?

 Don't have time to read it now, bookmark the article and come back to read it later.
-I believe you will find it helpful [but of course I would say that, I wrote it for a reason.]
+We believe you will find it helpful [but of course we would say that, we wrote it for a reason.]

-Already been to both of those topics, then check out the navigation bar on the left and see what other topic catches your fancy.
+Already been then check out the navigation bar on the left and see what other topic catches your fancy.

 Remember this is at your pace.